-It’s time for my annual moan about the state of the Blueberries we buy at this time of year.
-And it’s not as if they’re giving them away either..
+It’s time for another moan about the state of the Blueberries we buy at this time – and many other – of year.
+It’s not as if they’re giving them away either.

 I needed a way to use up rather a lot of soft, inedible blueberries.
 This easy cake was the answer.
 It has two possible finishes – a drizzle of lemon-flavoured icing, or a crumble topping – you decide!
-I had so many Blueberries that I made one of each – slice of cake anyone?
+I had so many Blueberries that I made one of each – Anyone for a slice of cake?

 - An electric mixer, or an electric beater plus a large bowl.

 - an 8inch/20cms diameter spring-release, loose bottomed cake tin, buttered and lined.
-Or like me, use a ready-made liner.
+Or if bone-idle like me, use a ready-made liner.

 - A strong spatula

 - 60g soft Butter

 - 250g Blueberries, carefully sorted and dried